MontaineHOA/CCnR/03_easements.md

 easement in favor of Sammamish Plateau Water and Sewer District has been provided harem.
-Said easement shall be restored by the utihty, as nearly as reasonably possible, t o its condition pnor to any material disturbance from construction, operation, maintenance, repair, or replacement of water and sewer facihties.
+Said easement shall be restored by the utihty, as nearly as reasonably possible, t o its condition pnor to any material disturbance from construction, operation, maintenance, repair, or replacement of water and sewer facilities.

 ## Section 3.
 Public Drainage Easements.